-On December 17, 2019, the Company and AskBio entered into a License Agreement, referred to as the AskBio License Agreement.
+On December 17, 2019, the Company and AskBio entered into a license agreement (the "AskBio License Agreement").
 Pursuant to the AskBio License Agreement, AskBio has exercised its option to exclusively license the Company's intellectual property rights covering the Company's ImmTOR platform to research, develop, and commercialize certain AAV gene therapy products utilizing ImmTOR, and targeting the GAA gene, or derivatives thereof, to treat Pompe Disease.